 Here is what strict parents can do to stop parenting using fear.

-Adopt an authoritative parenting style.
+Adopt an authoritative parenting style, the best parenting style.
 An authoritative parent is warm and responsive.
 Yet they have high standards for the child’s behavior.

 Enroll in effective parenting programs

 Learn effective parenting skills through programs recommended by local community social services.

 Parents who are harsh are likely to have unresolved issues they may be unaware of and need help to work through.
 Consulting a professional will help them get started.